From Autopilot to Authenticity: Slowing Down to Find My Voice

 It’s not true, though.
 Or it’s only partially true - a thing to be aware of when I’m writing.
 I started my Patreon-only blog a few years back (which I’ve now switched to here on Substack) because I wanted to start getting my voice back, my brain back, my ability to write for humans instead of algorithms back.
 I have consistently continued to honor that voice in private and public writing.
 And yet … I am still working on getting it back or getting to the next place with it or … something.

-So, I wrote that article about Kay Sage.
-And it’s fine.
-Looking over it today, I see that it’s not keyword-stuffed or broken down into 300 word maximum subheadings like I had imagined it was.
-But it’s also missing the key thing that I want to make sure to address in everything I write here … my own original thoughts about the intersection of art and mental health in the piece that I am writing.
+The key thing that I want to make sure to address in everything I write here … hopefully in most things I write anywhere from now on … is including my own original thoughts about the intersection of art and mental health in the piece that I am writing.
 It’s easy to pull together the quotes from different sources to compile the story and that’s part of the job of what I’m doing … but it’s harder to take the time to actually digest the information and slow down and share what I really think about it.
 What I have forgotten as a writer is less about how to write and more about how to slow down and digest and edit and add and let it all percolate before hitting publish.
 That’s the part I want to remember.
 The part that is hard to stick with because of this era we live in of publishing such a ridiculous amount of “content.”
 It’s the part I’m working towards.